Walter-Sparrow/jon-compiler/readme.md

 - Does **not** support non-static fields.
 - Does **not** handle complex object graphs efficiently.
 - **No validation or error handling** – it's just a fun experiment!

-## Installation & Usage

-JON is not packaged as a library, but you can include the `@JsonSerializable` annotation and the serializer logic in your project.

 ## License